Caselles/graph_kernels/README.md

 - Graphlet kernels including : 3,4 sampled graphlets and all connected 3,4,5-graphlets.
 - Weisfeiler-Lehman subtree kernel

-The file "convenient_tools.py" are useful function often required when working on kernels for graphs, such as kernel normalization.
+The file "convenient_tools.py" are useful functions often required when working on kernels for graphs, such as kernel normalization.

 ------------------------------------------